QRussia/qbronze_ru/README.md

 ### Video lectures

 The recording lectures were prepared by Abuzer Yakaryilmaz, Özlem Salehi Köken, and Anastasija Trizna (QLatvia) in August 2020.
-New recordings will be uploaded in Spring 2021.

 ### Bronze-Qiskit 2021